 High-impact tutoring is one-on-one or small group instruction with the following characteristics:

-- Three or more sessions per week, each one at least 30-minutes long (later grades can benefit from longer 45- to 60-minute sessions),
+- three or more sessions per week, each one at least 30-minutes long (6-12 graders can benefit from longer 45- to 60-minute sessions),

 - a focus on cultivating tutor-student relationships,